Artus (actor): Television

 From 2011 to 2014, he presented sketches on the show On n'demande qu'à en rire, where he gained notoriety.

 He is the host of the 2019 Netflix original show Nailed It!
 France!

 Other

-In 2016, he was a contestant during the Seventh season of Danse avec les stars and he reaches the final.
+In 2016, he was a contestant during the seventh season of Danse avec les stars and he reached the final.

-In 2017, he host the 11th Globes de Cristal Award with Estelle Denis.
+In 2017, he co-hosted the 11th Globes de Cristal Award with Estelle Denis.